moritzbrantner/PySceneDetect/docs/cli.rst

   Path to config file.
 See :ref:`config file reference <scenedetect_cli-config_file>` for details.

-.. option:: -s CSV, --stats CSV

-  Stats file (.csv) to write frame metrics.
-Existing files will be overwritten.
-Used for tuning detection parameters and data analysis.

 .. option:: -f FPS, --framerate FPS

   Override framerate with value as frames/sec.